splitbrain/php-cli/README.md

 passing false to the constructor.

 You can use the provided ``splitbrain\phpcli\Exception`` to signal any problems within your main code yourself.
-The exception's code will be used as the exit code then.
+The exceptions' code will be used as the exit code then.

 Stacktraces will be printed on log level `debug`.